fork-commit-merge/fork-commit-merge/README.md

 Sit back and wait for a response and feedback of the pull request.
 If everything is working fine, you should get the pull request merged.

-After the merge, actions-user bot will reset the tests for the next contributor.
+After the merge, actions-user bot will reset the file for the next contributor.

 ## Influences